juanzgc/GoogleFacialRecognition/README.md

   npm eject
     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

+## Pulling the repo

+1. In the root directory: 'npm install'

+2. 'cd client && npm install'